Zycrasion/quecto/quecto.md

 ```

 ## I/O in Quecto
 Aimed to be as simple as possible.
-While still providing options for behaviour to be expanded.
+While still providing options for behavior to be expanded.
 ```
 fn:u8 start()
 {